TabularEditor/TabularEditorDocs/te3/features/supported-files.md

 > Power BI Project file is the recommended format using Power BI with Tabular Editor.

 #### Power BI Template file (.pbit)
+Power BI Template files contain a semantic model and can as such be opened and edited in Tabular Editor.

 > [!WARNING]
 > Even though it's technically possible to load and save model metadata to and from a .pbit file, this approach is unsupported by Power BI Desktop.
 > As such, there is always a risk of making changes to the .pbit file which would cause the file to become unloadable in Power BI Desktop, or cause stability issues once loaded.
 In this case, Microsoft support will be unable to assist you.